Lavonte David: 2015

-On August 9, 2015, the Tampa Bay Buccaneers signed David to a five-year, $50.25 million contract extension with $25.55 million guaranteed.
+On August 9, 2015, the Buccaneers signed David to a five-year, $50.25 million contract extension with $25.55 million guaranteed.

 Head coach Lovie Smith named David and Danny Lansanah the starting outside linebackers to begin the 2015 season, along with rookie middle linebacker Kwon Alexander.
-On September 27, 2015, David collected a season-high 15 combined tackles (three solo) during a 19–9 loss at the Houston Texans.
-In Week 11, he made six solo tackles, two pass deflections, two interceptions, and scored his first career touchdown during the Buccaneers' 45–17 victory at the Philadelphia Eagles.
+On September 27, 2015, David collected a season-high 15 combined tackles (three solo) during a 19–9 loss at the Texans.
+In Week 11, he made six solo tackles, two pass deflections, two interceptions, and scored his first career touchdown during the Buccaneers' 45–17 victory at the Eagles.
 David intercepted a screen pass by quarterback Mark Sanchez, that was originally intended for running back Darren Sproles, and returned it for a 20-yard touchdown in the fourth quarter.
 On December 23, 2015, it was announced that David was selected as an alternate for the 2016 Pro Bowl.
 He finished the season with a career-high 147 combined tackles (85 solo), 13 pass deflections, three interceptions, three sacks, two forced fumbles, and a touchdown in 16 games and 16 starts.
 David had the third most tackles among all players in 2015, behind only NaVorro Bowman (154) and D'Qwell Jackson (150).
-On January 25, 2016, it was announced that David would play in the 2016 Pro Bowl and replace DeMarcus Ware, who was unable to attend due to his participation in Super Bowl 50 as part of the Denver Broncos.
+On January 25, 2016, it was announced that David would play in the Pro Bowl and replace DeMarcus Ware, who was unable to attend due to his participation in Super Bowl 50 as part of the Broncos.
 He was ranked 53rd on the NFL Top 100 Players of 2016.

 2016

-On January 6, 2016, the Tampa Bay Buccaneers fired head coach Lovie Smith after they finished with a 6–10 record.
-Offensive coordinator Dirk Koetter was promoted to head coach.
-Koetter chose to replace defensive coordinator Leslie Frazier with former Atlanta Falcons' head coach Mike Smith.
-Head coach Dirk Koetter named David and Daryl Smith the starting outside linebackers in 2016, along with middle linebacker Kwon Alexander.
+On January 6, 2016, the Buccaneers fired head coach Lovie Smith after they finished the previous season with a 6–10 record.
+Ten days later, offensive coordinator Dirk Koetter was promoted to head coach.
+Koetter chose to replace defensive coordinator Leslie Frazier with former Atlanta Falcons head coach Mike Smith.
+Koetter named David and Daryl Smith the starting outside linebackers in 2016, along with middle linebacker Kwon Alexander.

-On December 4, 2016, David recorded three combined tackles, a season-high two pass deflections, and returned an interception for a touchdown as the Buccaneers defeated the San Diego Chargers 28–21.
+On December 4, 2016, David recorded three combined tackles, a season-high two pass deflections, and returned an interception for a touchdown as the Buccaneers defeated the Chargers 28–21.
 David intercepted a pass by Chargers' quarterback Philip Rivers, that was initially intended for wide receiver Tyrell Williams, and returned it for a 15-yard touchdown in the third quarter.
 In Week 15, he collected a season-high nine combined tackles during a 26–20 loss at the Dallas Cowboys.
 David started all 16 games in 2016 and recorded a career-low 87 combined tackles (67 solo), five sacks, four passes defensed, four forced fumbles, one interception, and a touchdown.
 David struggled in his first year under defensive coordinator Mike Smith's new scheme and received an overall grade of 77.6 from Pro Football Focus in 2016.